Harmonic Forms and Spinors on the Taub-bolt Space: Conclusions

 It is time to discuss and interpret our results.
 As previously remarked, TB, TN and ES are Ricci-flat complete 4-manifolds with $SU (2)\times U (1) $ or $SO (3) \times U (1) $ as their isometry group.
 There are similarities in their asymptotic geometry (TN and TB), topology (ES and TB), structure of the fixed points locus under the $U (1) $ action (ES and TB).

 Among the three manifolds, TN has the simplest structure.
-The space of $L ^2 $ harmonic 2-forms is 1-dimensional, classified by an integer $q$, and coincides with the space of self-dual 2-forms.
+The space of $L ^2 $ harmonic 2-forms is 1-dimensional and every harmonic form is self-dual.
+Connections with $L^2$ harmonic curvature which extend to the HHM compactification are classified by an integer $q$.
 Harmonic $L ^2 $ spinors belong to the direct sum of the $SU (2) $ representation of dimension $n$ for $n$ ranging from $0$ to $|q |$.
 This simple structure can be related to the fact that TN is topologically trivial and equipped with a particularly rich geometrical structure --- it is a hyperk\"ahler manifold, a fact which by itself forces every $L ^2 $ harmonic form to be self-dual \cite{Hitchin:398393}.
 Topological considerations still arise, for example in the quantisation of $q$, due to the r\^ole played by the HHM compactification, given in this case by $\mathbb{C} P ^2 $.

 We note that the HHM compactification takes into account the geometry of the space.
 In fact for spaces of ALF type such as those we have been considering, the circle fibres approach a finite length asymptotically, while the volume grows unboundedly in the other directions.
 The HHM compactification is obtained by shrinking to zero size the finite-size asymptotic circle fibres.